With less fall N being applied, the trend towards spring and in-season N application continues to grow.

 As technology and farming practices evolve, and environmental regulations tighten, farmers will continue to strive for nutrient efficiency - applying N when and where it is most needed by plants without sacrificing yield.

 Envita nitrogen-fixing bacteria gives growers another tool for their nitrogen program without the risk of potential loss associated with soil applied fertilizers.
 Envita™ is the only nitrogen-fixing bacteria for corn, soybeans and other crops that works from within plant cells to fix nitrogen from root to leaf all season long, replacing an average of 27% of of a corn plant’s nitrogen need.
 Envita enters the seed at germination, so there is no risk of leaching.
-It quickly establishes itself within the plant - allowing every cell to fix its own nitrogen directly from the air
+It quickly establishes itself within the plant - allowing cells throughout the plant including foliage and roots to fix their own nitrogen directly from the air.

 The below image shows how as applied N begins to diminish; plant growth slows.
 Translocation of soil applied N is more difficult and complicated by environmental and weather conditions.
 Envita ensures a consistent source of N all season long, maximizing yield potential.

 Peak demand for nitrogen in corn occurs well after nitrogen fertilizers are typically applied (pre-plant, side dressed, etc.), and months after fall application of anhydrous.
 Envita ensures your plant has nitrogen where and when the plant needs it most, all season long, maximizing crop growth potential.